 A medical records clerk is responsible for organizing, updating, storing, and retrieving patient files in health care facilities.
 Read on to learn more about the skills and training necessary to become a medical records clerk.
 Schools offering Electronic Medical Records degrees can also be found in these popular choices.

 Your primary function as a medical records clerk is filing, so being detail-oriented and having an understanding of both paper filing and computer filing systems is essential.
-You might work in settings such as doctors' offices, clinics, hospitals, and nursing homes.
-Generally, your work consists of organizing patient information, reading medical histories, communicating with medical professionals, and maintaining medical records in paper and digital formats.
+You might work in settings such as doctors' offices, clinics, hospitals, or nursing homes.
+Generally, your work consists of organizing patient information, reading medical histories, communicating with medical professionals, and maintaining medical records.
 You need to understand confidentiality and legal responsibilities concerning patient information.
 It's also important to have working knowledge of basic medical terminology.

 While no licensing or certification is required to become a medical records clerk, most health care providers only require that you earn a high school diploma or pass the General Educational Development (GED) examination.
 You must have an understanding of medical terminology and common medical procedures; courses are widely available online or through community colleges and technical schools.
 Much of your training is typically provided on-the-job, and your particular job duties may vary depending on the place where you work.